-Offering some of the best conditions in the midwest, skiers and snowboarders will want to add Michigan’s Upper Peninsula to their list of travel destinations.
+Offering some of the best conditions in the Midwest, skiers and snowboarders will want to add Michigan’s Upper Peninsula to their list of travel destinations.
 The U.P. is home to nine downhill ski and snowboard areas, ranging from small-town slopes to adventure-packed resorts.
 Come UP for a visit from early November to late April to enjoy our scenic mountain views, diverse terrain and runs for all skill levels.

 Explore these nine ski and snowboard areas:

 Big Powderhorn Mountain - Bessemer

-Between its two mountains, Blackjack Mountain and Indianhead Mountain, Big Snow Resort has a total of 410 skiable acres, 56 trails,15 lifts, and 3 terrain parks.
-Your lift ticket is good for both mountains and for night skiing when available.
+Between its two mountains, Black River Basin and Jackson Creek Summit, SnowRiver Resort has a total of 410 skiable acres, 56 trails,15 lifts, and 3 terrain parks.
+Your lift ticket is good for both mountains and night skiing when available.
 Off the slopes, enjoy the indoor pool and jacuzzi, health club, snow tubing slide and bungee trampoline.
 Or take a guided moonlight snowshoeing adventure through the scenic woods, ride snowmobiles, warm up by the fireplace or check out the live music scene.
 Stay in the lodge or rent a condo or ski-in/ski-out chalet.
 Lessons and rental equipment are available.

 Marquette Mountain - Marquette

 Located along the Lake Superior shores and just five minutes from downtown Marquette, Marquette Mountain offers 170 skiable and bikeable acres with 16 runs.
 Season pass holders can also ski one day free at Big Powderhorn Mountain, Pine Mountain and Mont Ripley.

-Pine Mountain Resort - Iron Mountain, MI
+Pine Mountain Resort - Iron Mountain

 Pine Mountain is best known for being one of the best jumping hills in the nation and hosts the Kiwanis Ski Club Jump Weekend each February.
 Top jumpers from around the world have competed and set records during this tournament and the event attracts more than 20,000 spectators each year.
 For those looking to ski and snowboard, the main mountain caters to all levels.
 It features 28 runs with three ski lifts and is fully lit giving you the opportunity for night skiing.
 A ski lodge with hotel rooms and ski-in-ski-out condos are available for lodging.